 When you hire one of our SSDI lawyers to assist you, we will thoroughly guide you through the application and appeal process.
 In addition, we will represent your best interests.
 Our primary goal is to ensure that you receive your benefits.
 Therefore, we don’t take any money upfront and get paid unless we can resolve your case successfully.

 One good thing about SSDI is that you may get a back pay award if your application takes longer than expected.
 It depends on the date you applied for benefits and when your disability happened.
 Our Social Security lawyers can tell you if you qualify for these.

 Retroactive payments can make the wait worthwhile and give you a large up-front sum to pay off creditors that have been waiting for your SSDI approval.

 Talk to a Social Security Disability Lawyer for Free Today

 SSDI should provide benefits to help you and your family.
 If you need help with your application, our Social Security Disability lawyers can help.
 At John Foy & Associates, we know what the SSA is looking for to approve a claim and how to get you as close to 100% SSDI as possible.

-We’ll listen to your concerns and answer your questions during a FREE consultation.
+We’ll listen to your concerns and answer your questions during a free consultation.
 We do not charge you a fee unless we win you money.
-To get started for FREE today, call (404) 400-4000 or contact us online to schedule an appointment today.
+Call or contact us online to schedule an appointment today.